 Spay and Neuter for Their Health!

-Most people realize that spaying and neutering pets prevents unwanted litters.
+Most people realize that spaying and neutering pets prevent unwanted litters.
 But did you know that spay and neuter also eliminates many causes of premature death in pets?

 If you spay your pet, they cannot get infections of the uterus (pyometra) or cancers which kill around 50% of the dogs and 90% of cats diagnosed.
 The risk of breast tumors is greatly reduced as well.